 What is nicotine?

-Nicotine, a colorless, oily compound, is the drug contained in tobacco that makes you addicted to smoking.
-It’s the fastest addictive drug known to mankind, and just one cigarette can get you hooked because of the impact nicotine has on the brain.
+Nicotine, a colourless, oily compound, is the drug contained in tobacco that makes you addicted to smoking.
+It’s the fastest addictive drug known to mankind, and just one cigarette can get you hooked through the impact nicotine has on the brain.

 Every puff on a cigarette delivers, via the lungs to the brain, a small dose of nicotine.
 Unlike other drugs, this ‘delivery system’ of the drug nicotine is extremely fast as it hits the brain with each breath.
 If there are twenty puffs for you in a cigarette, you receive twenty doses of the drug with just one cigarette.